Yisel Tejeda: Early life and education

-Tejeda was born and raised in Brooklyn, New York to Dominican parents.
-Tejeda received a Bachelors of Arts degree in Radio - Television from the University of Central Florida (UCF) in Orlando, Florida.
+Tejeda was born and raised in Brooklyn, New York, to Dominican parents.
+She received a Bachelor of Arts degree in Radio–Television from the University of Central Florida (UCF) in Orlando, Florida.

 Career

-Upon graduating UCF, Tejeda joined the newscast of WVEA-TV Univision Tampa Bay as reporter and anchor.
-At Univision Tampa Bay, she covered local and national news events such as the 2012 Republican National Convention and the 2012 Presidential Elections.
-Tejeda subsequently worked as an anchor, reporter and producer for Infomás and Bay News 9, in Tampa, Florida.
+After graduating from UCF, Tejeda joined Univision Tampa Bay as a reporter and anchor, covering events including the 2012 Republican National Convention and the 2012 presidential election.
+She subsequently worked as an anchor, reporter, and producer for InfoMás and Bay News 9 in Tampa, Florida.

-In 2015, Tejeda moved to New York and joined WXTV-DT Univision 41 Nueva York In 2018, Tejeda was named news anchor of the morning newscast Noticias Univision 41 Al Despertar.
-Tejeda was later named the anchor of the retooled late night newscast "Noticias Unvision 41 Solo a las Once" in September 2019.
-While at WXTV, Tejeda anchored digital Spanish-language news segments for Altice USA's local news channels News 12 Networks.
+In 2015, Tejeda moved to New York and joined Univision 41 as an investigative reporter.
+In 2018, she became anchor of the morning newscast Noticias Univision 41 Al Despertar.
+In September 2019, she was promoted to anchor of the late-night newscast Noticias Univision 41 Solo a las Once.
+While at WXTV, Tejeda also anchored digital Spanish-language news segments for Altice USA's News 12 Networks.

+In March 2022, after seven years at Univision 41, Tejeda joined Telemundo 31 in Orlando as noon anchor of Noticias Telemundo 31, with her on-air debut on 4 April 2022.
-On July 21, 2016, Tejeda was named the Goodwill Ambassador of the Bronx Dominican Parade.

-In March 2021, Tejeda was recognized by the Dominican Consulate in New York as a woman who has transcended in various areas of knowledge and whose professional and social work have excelled abroad.
-Later that year, Tejeda served as a panelist during the second debate of the Democratic Primary for the 2021 New York City mayoral election.
+On 21 July 2016, Tejeda was named Goodwill Ambassador of the Bronx Dominican Parade.
+In March 2021, she was recognised by the Dominican Consulate in New York for her professional and social achievements.
+In June 2021, Tejeda served as a panelist during the second debate of the Democratic Primary for the 2021 New York City mayoral election.

-In April 2022, Tejeda left WXTV and moved to Orlando, Florida to present the afternoon edition of "Noticias Telemundo 31".

-Awards and recognition
+Awards

-Tejeda is a four-time New York Emmy Awards winner:
+Tejeda is a New York Emmy Awards winner in the following categories: